What are the most common network security threats?

 They can corrupt data and files on your computer, steal sensitive information like passwords as well as make a computer or network inoperable.

 A virus could be sent as an email attachment or through a program that you download from the internet and install on your computer.
+Threat actors are now also using more sophisticated attacks to evade common antivirus protection, including polymorphic viruses that require multiple antivirus detection layers to block these types of threats.

-Installing an antivirus software on all networked devices and systems will help prevent these viruses from infecting and replicating on your system.
+So installing an antivirus software on all networked devices and systems will help prevent these viruses from infecting and replicating on your system.

 2. Trojan Horse